Theophite/ya-Sattra/00 Index - Project Navigation.md

 **Medial Castes** — Middle tier of Technical Castes serving as translation interface between Archons and baseline humans.

-**Middens** — Poorest district in ya-Sattra's Rotten Quarter, controlled by Hanged Men.
+**Middens** — Poorest district in ya-Sattra's Rotten Quarter.
 Seven tenement buildings rising from partially flooded foundations, each with distinct character.
-Covered in the Hanged Men standalone document.
+Complete coverage of the Hanged Men organization, sewer-fisher clans, and the Valve-Saint Parish.

 **Mutterers** — Neurologically reduced Technical Caste descendants, approximately one meter tall with oversized eyes.
 Retain complete technical knowledge but lack executive function—they cannot initiate actions, only respond to situations.
 Compulsively optimize any technology they encounter and constantly vocalize their cognitive processes.
 Form distributed consciousness called "choirs" when grouped together.